 If you would like to see a video demonstration of a hearing aid wax filter being changed, click here.

 You should always use the correct wax filter and replacement tool for your specific model of hearing aid.
-If you are unsure what that is, or if you need to order a replacement filters toolkit, call the Audika Hearing Care Help Line on 1800 340 631 or visit the Audika website to Live Chat with an Audika Agent, Monday to Friday 9 AM to 5 PM.
+If you are unsure what that is, or if you need to order a replacement filters toolkit, call us on 1800 340 631 or Live Chat with an Audika Customer Service Representative, available weekdays from 9am - 5pm (AEDST).

 Signs your hearing aid may be blocked with wax3

 If your hearing aid batteries are fully charged or new, the device is turned on and the volume (where you have this option) is adjusted appropriately, but you still can’t hear anything through your hearing aid, this could be a sign the sound channel is blocked with earwax.
 Follow the steps above to change the wax filter.